By using this site, you agree to the Privacy Policy and Terms of Use.

 Gender differences emerge in recent studies

 The muscle-building process also suffers immediate damage.
-Research in the Journal of Physiology by Saner and colleagues demonstrated that muscle protein synthesis drops 19% during sleep restriction, while cortisol—the stress hormone—rises 51% according to multiple controlled studies.
+Research in the Journal of Physiology by Saner and colleagues demonstrated that muscle protein synthesis drops 19% during sleep restriction, while cortisol rises 51% according to controlled restriction studies referenced in the original research compilation.

 Understanding the unified deficit